ezeiq7/Smart-Clipboard/README.md

 working with sensitive documents.

 **My antivirus flagged it — is it safe?**
 Yes.
-PyInstaller-built executables are sometimes flagged by antivirus tools because they bundle a Python interpreter.
-Yes.
 PyInstaller executables are sometimes flagged by antivirus tools.
 You can verify Smart Clipboard is safe by reviewing the full source code in this repository.